LLNL/RAJA/docs/sphinx/user_guide/feature/policies.rst

   * ``statement::TileTCount< ArgId, ParamId, TilePolicy, ExecPolicy, EnclosedStatements >`` abstracts an outer tiling loop containing an inner for-loop over each tile, **where it is necessary to obtain the tile number in each tile**.
 The 'ArgId' indicates which entry in the iteration space tuple to which the loop applies and the 'ParamId' indicates the position of the tile number in the parameter tuple.
 The 'TilePolicy' specifies the tiling pattern to use, including its dimension.
 The 'ExecPolicy' and 'EnclosedStatements' are similar to what they represent in a ``statement::For`` type.

+  * ``statement::tile_fixed<TileSize>`` partitions loop iterations into tiles of a fixed size specified by 'TileSize'.
+This statement type can be used as the 'TilePolicy' template paramter in the Tile statements above.

   * ``statement::ForICount< ArgId, ParamId, ExecPolicy, EnclosedStatements >`` abstracts an inner for-loop within an outer tiling loop **where it is necessary to obtain the local iteration index in each tile**.
 The 'ArgId' indicates which entry in the iteration space tuple to which the loop applies and the 'ParamId' indicates the position of the tile index parameter in the parameter tuple.
 The 'ExecPolicy' and 'EnclosedStatements' are similar to what they represent in a ``statement::For`` type.

-  * ``statement::tile_fixed<ChunkSize>``

   * ``statement::If< Conditional >`` chooses which portions of a policy to run based on run-time evaluation of conditional statement; e.g., true or false, equal to some value, etc.